BadFoxAI/SudokuCompute/README.md

 - Solves challenging benchmark puzzles
 - Self-contained, all code in one HTML files.
 - Finds multiple solutions (up to 2 by default)
-- Measures and displays time taken to solve each puzzle
+- Measures and displays time to solve each puzzle
-- Checks for validity of each solution (rows, columns, 3x3 boxes)
+- Validity Check for each solution (rows, columns, 3x3 boxes)

 ---